-- IFRS 9 Financial Instruments Fees in the '10 per cent' test for derecognition of financial liabilities: This amendment clarifies that - for the purpose of performing the "10 per cent test' for derecognition of financial liabilities - in determining those fees paid net of fees received, a borrower includes only fees paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf. - IFRS 16 Leases Lease incentives Example 13.
+- IFRS 9 Financial Instruments Fees in the '10 per cent' test for derecognition of financial liabilities: This amendment clarifies that for the purpose of performing the "10 per cent test" for derecognition of financial liabilities in determining those fees paid net of fees received, a borrower includes only fees paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf. - IFRS 16 Leases Lease incentives Example 13.
 The amendment removes the illustration of payments from the lessor relating to leasehold improvements.
 The example was not clear as to why such payments are not a lease incentive.

-The changes in the standards will have no significant impact on Sp Mortgage Bank's financial statement.
+The change in the standards did not have an impact on Sp Mortgage Bank's financial statements.

-Property, Plant and Equipment - Proceeds before Intended Use - Amendments to IAS 16 Property, Plant and Equipment (effective for financial years beginning on or after 1 January 2022) Under the amendments, proceeds from selling items before the related item of PPE is available for use should be recognized in profit or loss, together with the costs of producing those items.
-The change in the standard will have no significant impact on Sp Mortgage Bank's financial statement.
+Property, Plant and Equipment - Proceeds before Intended Use - Amendments to IAS 16 Property, Plant and Equipment (effective for financial years beginning on or after 1 January 2022)

+Under the amendments, proceeds from selling items before the related item of PPE is available for use should be recognised in profit or loss, together with the costs of producing those items.
+The change in the standard did not have an impact on Sp Mortgage Bank's financial statements.